msmdev/install-deeptime-time-lagged-autoencoder/README.md

 git clone https://github.com/markovmodel/deeptime.git

 # create conda env
+# install numpy 1.13 and pyemma 2.4 (since newer versions to date don't harmonize with deeptime)
+# to run the included benchmarks, you also need to install the packages pyemma and mdshare
+# since the tae example is a jupyter notebook, the jupyter package is needed to run them
-conda create -n torch python=3.6
+conda create -n torch python=3.6 numpy=1.13.3 pyemma=2.4 jupyter mdshare -c conda-forge

 # activate the created environment
 source activate torch

-# install numpy 1.13 (since newer versions to date don't harmonize with deeptime)
-pip install numpy=1.13.3

 # install torch (cuda 9)
 conda install pytorch torchvision cuda90 -c pytorch